-The IPCC predicts that a global average temperature rise of less than 1-3 degrees Celsius from 1990 levels will be beneficial in some regions and harmful in others.
+The IPCC predicts that a global average temperature rise of less than 1 to 3 degrees Celsius from 1990 levels will be beneficial in some regions and harmful in others.
 Net annual costs will increase over time as global temperatures rise.

 Russia is one of the world leaders in the regulation of the containment system for the increase in the amount of carbon emissions into the atmosphere

-A system to contain the growth of greenhouse gas emissions, however, is impossible without a system of regulation and assessment of greenhouse gas emissions into the atmosphere by various manufacturers.
-In general, the system for estimating CO2 emissions into the atmosphere starts with each individual person and ends when calculating the total emissions of a country or region.
+A system for containing the growth of greenhouse gas emissions, however, is impossible without a system for regulating and assessing greenhouse gas emissions into the atmosphere by various manufacturers.
+In general, a system for estimating CO2 emissions into the atmosphere starts with each individual person and ends when calculating the total emissions of a country or region.

 The First Validation and Verification Center is the first validation and verification body in Russia that specializes in quantifying greenhouse gas emissions by organizations.
-FVVC in its activities is guided by the standards of GOST R ISO 14064, has competencies in the field of carbon footprint assessment, as well as validation and verification experts trained in advanced techniques prepared by the National Accreditation Institute of the Federal Accreditation Agency and the Italian national accreditation body ACCREDIA.
+PCVV in its activities is guided by the standards of GOST R ISO 14064, has competencies in the field of carbon footprint assessment, as well as validation and verification experts trained in best practices prepared by the National Accreditation Institute of the Russian Accreditation Agency and the Italian national accreditation body ACCREDIA.